juji-io/datalevin/doc/query.md

 results in significant savings in memory consumption and planning time for those complex queries that reach the threshold.

+### Parallel processing

+While requiring no additional facilities to collect statistics, our counting and sampling based query planning method does more work than traditional statistics based methods at query time.
+Fortunately, these work are amicable for parallel processing, so it is done whenever appropriate.

+Pipeling is used for plan execution, so multiple tuples in different execution steps are in flight at the same time.
+A tuple generated from one step becomes input of next step.
+Each step is processed by a dedicated thread (putting multiple threads on a single step was tried and abandoned due to worse performance).

 ## Limitation

 Currently, the query optimizer handles normal where clauses only: triple